-Ques 2: Will geographical isolation be a major factor in the speciation of a self-pollinating plant species?
+Q.2.
+Will geographical isolation be a major factor in the speciation of a self-pollinating plant species?
 Why or why not?

 - Geographical segregation cannot be a major factor in the speciation of self-pollinating plant species because no new trait can become a part of the genotype in self-pollinating plant species.

-Ques 3: Will geographical isolation be a major factor in the speciation of an organism that reproduces asexually?
+Q.3.
+Will geographical isolation be a major factor in the speciation of an organism that reproduces asexually?
 Why or why not?

 - Geographical isolation prevents gene flow between populations of a species whereas asexual reproduction generally involves only one individual.
 In an asexually reproducing organism, variations can occur only when the copying of DNA is not accurate.

 Page No. 156

-Ques 1: Give an example of characteristics being used to determine how close two species are in evolutionary terms.
+Q.1.
+Give an example of characteristics being used to determine how close two species are in evolutionary terms.

-Ques 2: Can the wing of a butterfly and the wing of a bat be considered homologous organs?
+Q.2.
+Can the wing of a butterfly and the wing of a bat be considered homologous organs?
 Why or why not?

-Ans: The wing of a butterfly and the wing of a bat are similar in function.
+- The wing of a butterfly and the wing of a bat are similar in function.

-Ques 3: What are fossils?
+Q.3.
+What are fossils?
 What do they tell us about the process of evolution?

 - They provide evidence of evolution by revealing the characteristics of the past organism and the changes that have occurred in these organisms to give rise to the present organisms.

 Page No. 158

-Ques 1: Why are human beings who look so different from each other in terms of size, colour and looks said to belong to the same species?
+Q.1.
+Why are human beings who look so different from each other in terms of size, colour and looks said to belong to the same species?